30 x 40

 The painting technique aspect of this painting was inspired by the Baroque Dutch school, specifically young to middle age Rembrandt van Rijn.

-Slideshow of the painting to music by John Williams from Schindler’s List.
+Slide show of the painting’s details, accompanied by the genius music of John Williams from Schindler’s List.

 Part of the article was also published on United With Israel website which you can view here: https://unitedwithisrael.org/never-again-oil-on-linen/